-Robyn’s first short film as Writer Director A Women’s Right To Shoes, premiered at Palm Springs Shortfest 17, was nominated for awards at the Madrid International Festival 2018 (Best talented Newcomer Robyn Grace – Best Cinematographer John Cavill) and at Austin Comedy Festival 2018 (Best International Short) and 36 other festivals worldwide including the World of Women Film Fair Middle East as part of 2018 International Woman’s Day celebrations.
-Robyn’s second short film Oranges and Lemons won Best Short Film at the 2020 New Zealand International Film Festival, and was nominated for Best Film at the 2020 Show Me Shorts Festival, and was a semi-finalist at the Griffoni Film Festival.
+Robyn’s first short film as Writer-Director, A Women’s Right to Shoes, premiered at Palm Springs Shortfest 17 and was nominated for awards at the Madrid International Festival 2018 (Best talented Newcomer Robyn Grace – Best Cinematographer John Cavill) and at Austin Comedy Festival 2018 (Best International Short) and 36 other festivals worldwide, including the World of Women Film Fair Middle East as part of 2018 International Woman’s Day celebrations.
+Robyn’s second short film Oranges and Lemons won Best Short Film at the 2020 New Zealand International Film Festival and was nominated for Best Film at the 2020 Show Me Shorts Festival and was also a semi-finalist at the Griffoni Film Festival.

-Robyn has worked extensively in the New Zealand film industry for over 20 years, as an Assistant Director, on many productions including big US funded features 30 Days of Night and Deathgasm, and dramas, Legend of the Seeker, Spartacus, Shannara and Sweet Tooth.
-And great New Zealand features such as The Most Fun You Can Have Dying, The Weight of Elephants, One Thousand Ropes, McLaren, and In Dark Places.
+Robyn has also worked extensively in the New Zealand film industry for over 20 years as an Assistant Director on many productions including big US funded features 30 Days of Night and Deathgasm, and dramas such as Legend of the Seeker, Spartacus, Shannara and Sweet Tooth as well as great New Zealand features including The Most Fun You Can Have Dying, The Weight of Elephants, One Thousand Ropes, McLaren, and In Dark Places.
 She also worked in South Africa on the hit District 9 for Peter Jackson’s company Wingnut Films, and in Munich on Guns Akimbo with Jason Leigh Howden.
 She has also acted as Associate Producer on several films.